 - 1 ½ cups canned black beans, rinsed and drained

-- 1 tbsp egg replacer mixed with 3 tbsp (45 ml) water
+- 1 tablespoon egg replacer mixed with 3 tablespoon (45 ml) water

 - ⅓ cup fresh or frozen corn kernels, thawed if using frozen